MDIA 2211 - CGI and Visual Effects III

 General Course Information

-Course Code MDIA 2211 Course CGI and Visual Effects III Coordinating Unit Media Term Semester 2 Level Undergraduate Location/s Adelaide College of ArtsandDes Units 6 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Prerequisites MDIA 2210 Incompatible Not available to students who have entered BMedia program via TAFE articulation Assumed Knowledge Competent in Adobe Photoshop, After Effects, Autodesk Maya and Nuke Restrictions Available to BMedia, BCtveArts students only Quota A quota of 20 applies Course Description In this course students will be learning advanced techniques used within the cqi and vfx industries including: Advanced compositing skills such as Green screen, tracking in Nuke and photorealistic lighting and rendering in Autodesk Maya using the Mental Ray rendering engine.
+Course Code MDIA 2211 Course CGI and Visual Effects III Coordinating Unit Media Term Semester 2 Level Undergraduate Location/s Tea Tree Gully Units 6 Contact 6 hours per week Available for Study Abroad and Exchange N Prerequisites Successful completion of MDIA 2210 CGI and Visual Effects/Game Art II Incompatible Not available to students who have entered BMedia program via TAFE articulation Assumed Knowledge Competent in Adobe Photoshop, After Effects, Autodesk Maya and Nuke Restrictions Available to BMedia students only Quota A quota of 22 applies Course Description In this course students will be learning advanced techniques used within the cqi and vfx industries including: Advanced compositing skills such as Green screen, tracking in Nuke and photorealistic lighting and rendering in Autodesk Maya using the Mental Ray rendering engine.